AnqiChenCAQ/Machine-Learning-Projects/README.md

 Predict the presence of heart disease in the patient with 14 attributes using support vector machine on data from three hospital systems.

 4. Poker Hand Prediction:
-Predict the Poker Hand of 5 cards drawn from a standard deck of 52 with K-Means Clustering.
+Predict the Poker Hand of 5 cards drawn from a standard deck of 52 with K-means clustering.